Mongolian Horse: Horse Breed Profile and Information

 If you are the proud owner of one of these horses, regular grooming sessions will help to ensure the animal’s health and happiness.

-Even though the Mongolian horse breed is famous for being self-sufficient, and these horses are often left outside to fend for themselves, even in harsh conditions, these horses still require regular attention from their owners.
+Even though the Mongolian horse breed is famous for being self-sufficient, and these horses are often left outside to fend for themselves, even in harsh conditions, they still require regular attention from their owners.

-In addition, grooming your horse is an excellent method to strengthen the link you share with him and build trust, which is an essential quality.
+In addition, grooming your horse is an excellent method to strengthen the link you share with him and build trust, an essential quality.

-When your horse’s coat becomes too filthy for a typical grooming session, you can wash him using a mild shampoo designed specifically for horses.
+When your horse’s coat becomes too filthy for a typical grooming session, you can wash it using a mild shampoo designed specifically for horses.

 You will need a hoof pick to completely clean any dirt from the hooves while inspecting for illnesses or injuries, and a mane comb and tail brush will allow you to detangle and smooth out the mane and tail of your horse, respectively.